nycmeshnet/nycmeshnet.github.io/cpe/index.md

 There is a visual level built into the antenna make sure the bubble is in the middle.

 There is a "tools" menu in the upper right of the interface.
 Click this and select Antenna alignment.
 First align the antenna by pointing it directly at the supernode.
 Now move it slightly up or down to get a stronger signal.
 Once you have the vertical alignment, do the same by moving the antenna horizontally.
+The sound option is very helpful for this.

 **Download test**